-All students who have not completed the course by the end of each term MUST register themselves for the following term in order to be able to continue working on completing their badges for the course.
+All students who have not completed the course by the end of each term MUST register themselves for the following term and resubmit all their assignments for the course.
 You will receive an IP (in-progress) grade at the end of the term.